jfrog/tome/docs/index.md

        tome_output.info(format_message_hello(f"Tome command called with optional argument: {args.optional_argument}"))
 ```

-For more details on the tome commands syntax please check [reference section](./reference.md).
+For more details on the tome commands syntax please check [using tome section](./introduction/using_tome.md).

 ### Testing Scripts